Megacollybia platyphylla - Whitelaced Shank

 Cap

-6 to 14cm across; convex, not flattening completely but often developing a slight central depression with a small umbo; smooth and dry; grey-brown with radial streaks.
+6 to 14cm across; convex, not flattening completely but often developing a slight central depression with a small umbo; smooth and dry; various shades of grey-brown with radial streaks.
 In dry weather the caps of this mushroom sometimes split radially at the margins.

 Gills